Conflicts at Workplace – We find conflict at most of the places where we work. Conflict at the work place is inevitable.

 - It essentially means ‘disagreement’ or ‘incongruence of ideas’.

-- The disagreement, so long it is subtle, it is manageable, however, once it becomes violent, it becomes unmanageable.
+- The disagreement, so long it is subtle, is manageable; however, it becomes unmanageable once it becomes violent.

 - A conflict occurs when both the parties cannot achieve their goals or if there is some disagreement between the two parties.